hiAndrewQuinn/til/openbsd-the-computer-appliance-maker-s-secret-weapon.md

 ---

-_Obligatory "all thoughts are my own, not my employer's"._

 Between our ESP32 prokaryotic organisms and our 24/7 Internet-enabled megafauna servers, there exists a vast and loosely-defined ecosystem of things the